Shadow Priest DPS Gear and Best in Slot — Dragonflight 10.2

 Overall BiS List for Shadow Priest

 The below list is meant to give you a goal, not the end all be all.
 You can tweak various pieces depending on your exact stats or setup.
-You should always sim yourself on various settings to determine if something is an upgrade rather than blindly following this list.
+You should always sim yourself on various settings to determine if something is an upgrade rather than mindlessly following this list.

 Many of the items in this list have equally powerful alternatives; do not turn down an upgrade just because this is not mentioned here.
 This list is an example of a well-put-together Shadow Priest build that balances gear from Raids and Mythic+.